Non-asymptotic convergence rates for the plug-in estimation of risk measures: Introduction

-To make this question rigorous, one of course needs to specify what `\emph{far}' means as the estimation error $|\rho^{\mu_N}(F)-\rho^\mu(F)|$ is random (it depends on the observations from $S$).
-The goal of this article is to answer the above question by providing (sharp) \emph{non-asymptotic} rates on the expected estimation error and on the probability that the estimation error exceeds some prescribed threshold.
+This is an essential question because its answer will give theoretical insights allowing risk managers to parsimoniously use data.
+To make the question rigorous, one of course needs to give a meaning to `\emph{far}', as the estimation error $|\rho^{\mu_N}(F)-\rho^\mu(F)|$ is random (it depends on the observations from $S$).

+The goal of this article is to answer the above question by providing \emph{non-asymptotic} convergence rates on the expected estimation error and on the probability that the estimation error exceeds some prescribed threshold.
+The difference between \emph{asymptotic} rates and \emph{non-asymptotic} rates should be underscored: while there are instances where the asymptotic rates suggest a much faster convergence, this is only true within the asymptotic regime.
+In particular, relying on asymptotic rates e.g.\ for the computation of the needed sample size $N$ to guarantee that the estimator preforms well with a certain confidence might give a far too optimistic number.
+Non-asymptotic rates however hold for every $N$, and give an order of magnitude of the sample size $N$ needed to achieve a desired estimation accuracy.

+\emph{Our main results} show the following: for a general risk measure, the usual $1/\sqrt{N}$ convergence rate dictated by the central limit theorem needs not to hold true.
+We introduce a simple and tractable notion of regularity for risk measures (quantified by a parameter $q\in(1,\infty)$) and show that this notion of regularity governs the convergence rates.
+In more precision, if a risk measure is regular with parameter $q$, then

+for all $N\geq 1$ and $\varepsilon>0$, where $c,C$ are two positive constants depending on $\rho$ and (the $L^\infty$-norm of) $F$; see Theorem \ref{thm:main.hedging.on.Linfty.intro}.
+Here $E^\ast$ and $P^\ast$ denote the outer expectation and outer probability, respectively, see, e.g., \cite{van1996weak}.
+They are used since $\rho^{\mu_N}$ does not necessarily need to be measurable.
+Notably, we show that these rates are sharp (at least up to a factor of $2$); see Proposition \ref{prop:non.asymptotic.no.rates.into}.
+While the above represents the major part of this work, we also consider three explicit risk measures separately (the average value at risk, the optimized certainty equivalent, and the shortfall risk) and show that then the usual $1/\sqrt{N}$ convergence rate dictated by the central limit theorem can be recovered in a non-asymptotic fashion, namely \eqref{eq:rates.intro} holds true for all $N\geq 1$ and $\varepsilon>0$ with $q=1$.

+In practice, there is much more to risk management than computing the numerical value $\rho(F(S))$ for a given loss $F(S)$: in many situations risk managers additionally hedge their exposure to $F(S)$ by investing in the stock market, resulting in a risk based (super-)hedging problem or a utility maximization problem.
+Another important part of our work focuses on the investigation of these type of problems and we show that the same rates of convergence as above remain valid in this more general situation.